markusewalker/friday-night-bytes/README.md

 - `python3`
 - `pip` || `pip3`
 - `venv`
-- Pushover app installed on your device
-- `ntfy` installed on Pushover

 ## Getting Started
 Once you have followed the prerequisites and installed all the needed dependencies, run the following commands: